Billy Lothridge

-William Lamar Lothridge (January 1, 1942 — February 23, 1996) was an American professional football punter and safety who played in the National Football League (NFL) for the Dallas Cowboys, the Los Angeles Rams, the Atlanta Falcons and the Miami Dolphins.
-He played college football at Georgia Tech.
+William Lamar Lothridge (January 1, 1942 — February 23, 1996) was an American professional football player who was a punter and safety in the National Football League (NFL) for the Dallas Cowboys, the Los Angeles Rams, the Atlanta Falcons and the Miami Dolphins.
+He played college football for the Georgia Tech Yellow Jackets.

 Early life

 Lothridge was a graduate of Gainesville High School in Gainesville, Georgia where he played quarterback.
 He teamed with Billy Martin both at Gainesville and later in Georgia Tech to form a dominant passing/rushing attack.
 As a senior, he received All-State and All-Southern honors.

 He accepted a football scholarship from Georgia Tech and became a starter as a junior, registering 1,006 passing yards, 6 passing touchdowns, 8 interceptions, 478 rushing yards and 9 rushing touchdowns.

 Lothridge with Bobby Dodd in 1962.

 As a senior in 1963, he posted 1,017 passing yards, 10 passing touchdowns, 7 interceptions, 223 rushing yards and 3 rushing touchdowns.
 He ranked fourth in nation in scoring, tenth in punting (40.8 average) and finished second in the Heisman Trophy voting behind Roger Staubach.

 In 1969, he was inducted into the Georgia Tech Sports Hall of Fame.
 In 1986, he was inducted into the Georgia Sports Hall of Fame.